-You know you need better boundaries.
-You have read the articles, maybe even rehearsed the words.
-But the moment conflict feels possible, your whole system shuts the plan down.
-The problem was never not knowing what to say.
+You know the boundary you want to set.
+You may have even rehearsed the words.
+But the moment conflict feels possible, your whole system wants out.
+The problem is usually not a lack of insight.
+It is what conflict feels like in your body.

 Why boundaries feel like a threat, not a skill